openvinotoolkit/model_server/README.md

 ## Run OpenVINO Model Server

-A demonstration on how to use OpenVINO Model Server can be found in [our quick-start guide](https://docs.openvino.ai/nightly/ovms_docs_quick_start_guide.html).
+A demonstration on how to use OpenVINO Model Server can be found in our quick-start guide [for vision use case](https://docs.openvino.ai/nightly/ovms_docs_quick_start_guide.html) and [LLM text generation](https://docs.openvino.ai/nightly/ovms_docs_llm_quickstart.html).
 For more information on using Model Server in various scenarios you can check the following guides:

 * [Model repository configuration](https://docs.openvino.ai/nightly/ovms_docs_models_repository.html)